Allegations of deception and fraud surround the new Solar Peak Act 2025 – the elimination of feed-in tariffs – Image: Xpert.Digital

 - Forget the feed-in tariff: discover the secret of PV direct marketing (and get it out of the maximum!)

-Economic effects for plant operators
+Economic impact on plant operators

-Opportunities through self -consumption optimization and storage solutions
+Opportunities through self-consumption optimization and storage solutions

-Affected systems and transitional regulations
+Affected facilities and transitional arrangements

 Scope of the law